Teaching Philosophy

 This idea is easy to doubt.
 We can all point to experts whose knowledge has not softened their character—people who are brilliant in their fields yet sour, cynical, or selfish.
 These examples tempt us to conclude that being well-informed has little relationship to generosity of spirit, and perhaps even a negative one.

-In my experience, knowledge is transformative when it provokes a shift in the student's mind that they faintly recognize but may not be able to articulate.
-My teaching philosophy is an attempt to create the conditions in which that subtle shift and recognition can occur.
+In my experience, knowledge is transformative when it provokes a shift in the student’s mind—something they recognize, even if they cannot fully articulate it.
+My teaching approach is an attempt to create the conditions in which that shift can occur.

 My teaching (and learning) philosophy rests on a few core pillars: